jtransc/jtransc/docs/minitemplates/index.md

 ## Available filters

 <pre>{% raw %}
+|length              - Evaluates to the length of a list or string
 |upper               - Uppercases the whole string
 |lower               - Lowercases the whole string
 |capitalize          - Uppercases the first character of the string and lowercases the rest
 |trim                - Strips starting and ending whitespace characters
 |join('separator')   - Joins something iterable with the specified separator
 |file_exists('file') - Evaluates to true in the case the specified file exists
+|quote               - Quotes a string "like \"this\""
+|escape              - Escapes a string (like quotes but without wrapping within "") like \"this\"
 {% endraw %}</pre>

 ## Available identifiers in templates